paraspell/docs/docs/sdk/xcmPallet.md

 - Parachain to Relay chain XCM transfer
 - Parachain to Parachain XCM transfer
 - Parachain to Ethereum transfer
-- Polkadot to Kusama ecosystem transfer and vice versa (DOT & KSM)
+- Polkadot to Kusama ecosystem transfer and vice versa

 ## Relay chain to Parachain